Glossary of Microscope Terms

 Microscope: An optical instrument that uses a lens or a combination of lenses to produce magnified or enlarged images of small objects, especially of objects too small to be seen by the naked eye used to see microscopic objects, either compound or stereo.

-Mirror and Fork: Two sided mirror with convex and concave side positioned or tilted at correct angle in order to gather the maximum light from an artificial light source such as desk lamp or ambient light.
+Mirror and Fork: Two-sided mirror with convex and concave side positioned or tilted at the correct angle in order to gather the maximum light from an artificial light source such as desk lamp or ambient light.
 Generally found on monocular microscopes.

-Monocular Microscope: A compound microscope generally with built in prism and one eyepiece available in vertical or inclined tube.
+Monocular Microscope: A compound microscope generally with a built-in prism and one eyepiece available in a vertical or inclined tube.